boyter/scc/README.md

 It also attempts to count the complexity of code.
 This is done by checking for branching operations in the code.
 For example, each of the following `for if switch while else || && != ==` if encountered in Java would increment that files complexity by one.

+### Complexity Estimates

+Lets take a minute to discuss the complexity estimate itself.

+The complexity estimate is really just a number that is only comparable to files in the same language.
+It should not be used to compare languages directly without weighting them.
+The reason for this is that its calculated by looking for branch and loop statements in the code and incrementing a counter for that file.

+Because some languages don't have loops and instead use recursion they can have a lower complexity count.
+Does this mean they are less complex?
+Probably not, but the tool cannot see this because it does not build an AST of the code and simple scans through it.

+Generally though the complexity there is to help estimate between projects written in the same language, or for finding the most complex file in a project `scc --by-file -s complexity` which can be useful when you are estimating on how hard something is to maintain, or when looking for those files that should probably be refactored.

 ### Performance

 Generally `scc` will the fastest code counter compared to any I am aware of and have compared against.
 The below comparisons are taken from the fastest alternative counters.
 See `Other similar projects` above to see all of the other code counters compared against.
 It is designed to scale to as many CPU's cores as you can provide.